enkidevs/curriculum/generative-ai/chatgpt/chatgpt-entertainment/generating-stories.md

 ![pirate-style](https://img.enkipro.com/5fefe4ae30e3cede0e206ea13a5262b9.png)

-Then we switch it up from a pirate style to a more children suitable story:
+Then we switch it up from a pirate style to a more children-suitable story:

 ![children-suitable-story](https://img.enkipro.com/43f8a8903e35e8d907f5f59351b1ae85.png)